Sleep and dreams play an interesting role in art.

 Your guts are an emotional center.

 The DRS uses affiliate links in blog posts.
 What this means is that if you click on a link and make a purchase we receive a small commission.
-This arrangement has no influence on our opinions.
+This arrangement does not influence our opinions.